Duodecimus/FTL-Multiverse---Hektar-Bundle/README.md

 - Modular Pinpoint
 - Modular Bomb
 - Modular Mine Launcher
+- Compatibility with the Lockdown module for beams

 - Modular Laser Drone
-- Modular ion Drone
+- Modular Ion Drone
-- Modular beam Drone
+- Modular Beam Drone

 Each capable of benefiting from Hektar Modules.